 Fortunately, there's still time but you need to get started today.
 I've been here myself.
-Heck, I've had years when my weight fluctuated more than Oprah's.
-But I finally decided to put an end to the madness.
+But I finally decided to put an end to the madness and weight fluctuations.
 So, how do we get into shape for the summer and keep it off throughout the year?

 Here are a few fun tips that work for me:

 If you fail to plan, you plan to fail.
 It's that simple.
 I work with many clients who just decide to stop eating.
 We all know this doesn't work.
 It throws the body into starvation mode and slows down your metabolism.

 I keep a very basic monthly eating and exercise calendar on my refrigerator.
 This way it's the first thing I see every morning.
 People who keep journals are more successful at losing weight and staying in shape.
 Write down what you eat and what you do.
 It'll help keep you on track.